 In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 FASB issued ASU 2019-05 in May 2019 and ASU 2019-08 in November 2019 for codification improvements of Topic 326.
 The new standard revises the accounting requirements related to the measurement of credit losses and will require organizations to measure all expected credit losses for financial assets based on historical experience, current conditions and reasonable and supportable forecasts about collectability.
 Assets must be presented in the financial statements at the net amount expected to be collected.
 In November 2019, the FASB issued ASU 2019-10, which defers the effective date of ASU 2016-13 for public companies that are eligible to be smaller reporting companies and all other companies, to fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
 In February 2020, the FASB issued ASU 2020-02, which provides guidance regarding methodologies, documentation, and internal controls related to expected credit losses.
-The Company is currently evaluating the impact of this standard on its consolidated financial statements, but do not expect the standard will have a material impact on the Company's consolidated financial statements.
+The Company is currently evaluating the impact of this standard on its consolidated financial statements but does not expect the standard will have a material impact on the Company's consolidated financial statements.

 In June 2018, the FASB issued ASU 2018-07, Improvements to Non-employee Share-Based Payment Accounting.
 ASU 2018-07 expands the scope of Topic 718, Compensation-Stock Compensation, to include share-based payments issued to non-employees for goods or services.
 Consequently, the accounting for share-based payments to non-employees and employees will be substantially aligned.
 ASU 2018-07 supersedes Subtopic 505-50, Equity-Based Payments to Non-Employees.
 For public business entities, the amendments are effective for fiscal years beginning after December 15, 2018, including interim periods within that fiscal year.
 For all other entities, the amendments are effective for fiscal years beginning after December 15, 2019, and interim periods within fiscal years beginning after December 15, 2020.
 Early adoption is permitted, but no earlier than a company's adoption date of ASC 606.
-The Company is currently assessing the impact of this new guidance but does not expect it to have a material impact on its consolidated financial statements, and anticipates adopting the standard for the fiscal year ending December 31, 2020.
+The Company will adopt this new guidance for the year ending December 31, 2020 and does not expect it to have a material impact on its consolidated financial statements.

 In August 2018, the FASB issued ASU 2018-13, Fair Value Measurements, which eliminates, adds or modifies certain disclosure requirements for fair value measurements.
 Entities will no longer be required to disclose the amount of and reasons for transfers between Level 1 and Level 2 of the fair value hierarchy, but will be required to disclose the range and weighted average used to develop significant unobservable inputs for Level 3 fair value measurements.
 This update is effective for fiscal years beginning after December 15, 2019, including interim periods within that fiscal year, with early adoption permitted to adopt either the entire standard or only the provisions that eliminate or modify the requirements.
-The Company is currently assessing the impact of this new guidance but does not expect it to have a material impact on its consolidated financial statements, and anticipates adopting the standard for the fiscal year ending December 31, 2020.
+The Company will adopt this new guidance for the year ending December 31, 2020 and does not expect it to have a material impact on its consolidated financial statements.